Blog

 Sound familiar?

-1 in 6 IT projects becomes a disaster.
-Costs have exploded by 200%.
+One in six IT projects becomes a disaster.
+Costs explode by 200%.
 Schedules slip by 70%.
 Companies waste $1 million every 20 seconds because of poor planning.
+These project management statistics highlight the critical need for structured frameworks before a single line of code is written or a task is assigned.

 No more guesswork.
 Just clear paths from start to finish.